50 Free Things to Do in Tampa with Kids

 Hang Out at St. Pete Pier

-Riding bikes and scooters are popular things to do on this pier.
+Riding bikes and scooters are popular things to do on this pier, just keep in mind you’ll likely have to pay for parking.

 When you tire of the pier, you can head down to St. Pete Beach.
 This is one of the best places to enjoy the white sand beaches in the area.
-Relax on the sand.
-Go for a swim.
-Build a sandcastle.
-Your options are unlimited while on a family vacation.

 Take a Mini Train Ride Around Largo Central Park